Dynamic layers

 Best practices when creating dynamic layers

-- Name layers for their purpose (such as background, base layer, Yes button, No button, and so on).
+- Name layers meaningfully (such as background, base layer, yes button, and so on).

 - Preview the behaviors as you build your diagram.